SublimeText/TrailingSpaces/README.md

 With this setting, pressing <kbd>Ctrl + Shift + t</kbd> will delete all trailing spaces at once in the current file!

-''Beware'': I like this shortcut but it overrides the default ST's mapping for reopening last closed file.
+*Beware*: I like this shortcut but it overrides the default ST's mapping for reopening last closed file.
 Pick what you like.

 ## Options